max24schm/CV/index.md

 <dd>Oct 2018 – Present</dd>
 <dd>Ruhr-University Bochum – Germany</dd>

 Preparing and holding practical statistics classes following the lecture syllabus.
 Assisting the maintainance of the online learning platform Moodle and creating video tutorials and digital learning materials.
+The classes are officially evaluated by students (results in German available upon request).

 #### Tutor for secondary school children